 Task Assessment guidance Task 1 Students are expected to manufacture at least one basic production aid.
 Any appropriate material can be used for to manufacture this items, including card or a thin sheet of polymer.
 The process used could be manual, such as scissors, craft knives or similar and the processes used can be either CNC or manually controlled.
+You must make a note on the Unit Recording Sheet (URS) of any assistance students required to accurately measure, mark out and cut out templates.
 Task 2 You should ensure that students have the opportunity to carry out relevant supporting research for the operating parameters of the equipment - this might be achieved by access to manufacturers manuals or the internet.
 Please remind students about the requirement to reference all sources.
 Any appropriate formats can be used for the standard operating procedure.
 Task 3 Students should be able to use a provided drawing to create a working drawing with sufficient information for the CNC manufacturing operation.
-Evidence must include copies of the CAD drawings, the instructions or program created by the CAD software for the CNC machine, and screenshots of the on-screen simulation and data transfer. • The on-screen simulation can be carried out using a separate CAD software package.
-Task 4 Students are required to set up and operate CNC equipment.
+Evidence must include copies of the CAD drawings, the instructions or program created by the CAD software for the CNC machine, and screenshots of the on-screen simulation and data transfer.
+The on-screen simulation can be carried out using a separate CAD software package or an animation of the operation.
+If an on-screen simulation is not available students can evidence this task with a video of a practice operation.
+Task 4 Students are required to set up and operate a CNC process/equipment.
+OCR does not specify the manufacturing process/equipment to use for the set assignment, but the minimum resource requirement is to have access to 3D printers and laser cutters.
 Evidence could be collated in the form of a practical diary, that contains annotated photographs.
 This should be completed individually, so it would be highly unusual to see the same output from all students in a cohort.
 You should complete a Teacher Observation Record for this task.